edwardgerhold/syntaxjs/README.md

 Not bugfree EcmaScript 6 Interpreter written in EcmaScript 5

+Almost "feature complete" prototype of an Interpreter.
+But with some design issues, like heap and compiler, which will be added in a later iteration, over already introduced interfaces, from one day to another.
+The standard library is still incomplete, a lot of functions have to be added to their prototypes still.

 It can be tried with simply typing node syntax0.js.

 linux-www5:~ # node syntax0.js [exec_me.js]